shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Yasheng.md

 The example: Flash mode.
 <br> A flash mob is a group of people who assemble suddenly in a public place, perform an unusual and seemingly pointless act for a brief time, then quickly disperse, often for the purposes of entertainment, satire, and artistic expression.
 Flash mobs are organized via telecommunications, social media, or viral emails.

+More precise example:Square-dancing granny.
+<br> In China, square dancing or plaza dancing is an exercise routine performed to music in squares, plazas or parks of the nation's cities.
+It is popular with middle-aged and retired women who have been referred to as "dancing grannies" in the English-language media.
+Due to its low cost and ease of participation, it has been estimated to have over 100 million practitioners.

 ## **An Inspection Tool**
 ### Individual:
 My object is a clip, which is always in my pencil case.
 It’s used to clip of course.
 Mostly, I use it to arrange my losing notes, but it’s also used to connect random things or fix things by binding two or more things together.
 Moreover, I unconsciously clip and unclip it as a behavior.